ruomeiw/Portfolio/CritiquebyDesign.md

 * Third, to reach the primary audience more effectively, we need to provide more specific figures or percentages.

 Using the **Data Visualization Effectiveness Profile**, I am able to define and discuss what is missing in this visualization.
 This visualization has many positive qualities that we can learn from (high data truthfulness, technological data processing techniques, etc.), but it also has several drawbacks that could be fixed.
 I can also pinpoint who the visualization is intended for: anyone curious to know more about how the best known musical genres have changed over the course of the Billboard Hot 100 from 1958 to 2021.The primary audience are music ethusiastic who focuses on the details of the music industry, and they aim for more detailed and specific information.
+Below is how I rate this visualization using this method.

+<div class="flourish-embed" data-src="visualisation/11834901"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 I started analyzing the raw data I had downloaded from Data.World with all these considerations in mind.
 The raw data is complicated since the music genres of each song are layered together in a single Excel cell.
 I wrote a *Python program* to process the data in order to separate and extract each and every genre.
 The data was then loaded into Tableau.

-## My Sketches and User Feedback
+## Sketches and User Feedback
-This is the first sketch I created using Tableau.
+**First Sketch**
 <br>
 <div class='tableauPlaceholder' id='viz1668475101838' style='position: relative'>
   <noscript>